Illustration of the words 'MILK MONEY' with a dollar sign inside a coin replacing the letter 'O' in 'MONEY'.

 How a Queens Milkman Built an Empire, Lost Everything, and Built It Back

-BY George "Kook" Kryssing Sr.
+BY George "Kook" Kryssing Jr.

 On Sale June 20, 2026